kognifai/PoseidonNext-Framework/SDK-documentation/Authentication-Service.md

 # Description
 The authentication service is used in client applications for authenticating against an OIDC identity server.
-It aims to be simple to use, provides Login and Logout functionality, and requires minimum configuration and dependencies.
+It is simple service to use, provides Login and Logout functionality, and requires minimum configuration and dependencies.

 # Using the Authentication Service